Mungert69/NetworkMonitorLib/README.md

 # NetworkMonitorLib Technical Documentation

 ## Core Purpose
-Provides a class library for the suit of NetworkMonitor tools.
+Provides a class library for the Free Network Monitor Service Components.

 ### Building from Source